htcondor/htcondor/docs/version-history/lts-versions-23-0.rst

   to the server.
   :jira:`2157`

-- Updated the usage and man page of the *condor_drain* tool to include information about the ``-reconfig-on-completion`` option.
+- Updated the usage and man page of the :tool:`condor_drain` tool to include information about the ``-reconfig-on-completion`` option.
   :jira:`2164`

-- Correctly identify ``GPUsAverageUsage`` and ``GPUsMemoryUsage`` as floating point values for *condor_adstash*.
+- Correctly identify ``GPUsAverageUsage`` and ``GPUsMemoryUsage`` as floating point values for :tool:`condor_adstash`.
   :jira:`2170`

-- Fixed a bug where *condor_adstash* would get wedged due to a logging failure.
+- Fixed a bug where :tool:`condor_adstash` would get wedged due to a logging failure.
   :jira:`2166`

 .. _lts-version-history-2302: